joe-niland/windows-dev-box/README.md

 This repo stores scripts that I use to set up a new Windows dev box.
 I install large products such as Visual Studio from ISO, so they are not included.
 There **are** versions available in Chocolatey, though, so do this if this suits you better.

-All scripts rely on [Chocolatey](http://chocolatey.org/) so each script will call `install-dev-common.ps1` to ensure that Chocolatey is available.

 **Currently only tested on Windows 7 64 bit**

 How to Use